 If the taxpayer claims net losses in pass-through entities for taxable year 2020, must complete a Worksheet to determine the amount of the deduction for Net Losses in pass-through entities from previous taxable years.
-Refer to the instructions for line 4, Part IV of Schedule J Individual.
+Refer to the instructions for lines 4,6 and 8, Part IV of Schedule J Individual.